 These events and traditions are informed by our unique spaces, which help shape our college communities.
 Residences, common spaces, dining halls, kitchens and outdoor spaces can be found in each college along with classrooms, meeting rooms and programming spaces.
 These spaces provide opportunities for students to live, work, meet, and learn.
 Check out the colleges’ individual websites to explore each college.

 Note: New students not living in residence can choose their college until July 31st, 2022.
 Please see the instructions below.

 Each college provides you with a connection to a community that will last throughout your time at Trent and beyond.
 Anyone at Trent can join a college including on-campus students, off-campus students, faculty and staff.

 - Students who are living in residence will become members of the college where they live.
 Learn more about Trent residences.

-- Off-campus students choose which college they would like to affiliate with by loging into your MyTrent Portal using your login and password.
+- Off-campus students choose which college they would like to affiliate with by logging into your MyTrent Portal using your login and password.
 Once in the portal click the SUPPORT tab.
 Within the support tab under College Life you can click the CHOOSE MY COLLEGE button.
 You will then be asked to choose from a drop-down list of five Colleges: Traill, Champlain, Lady Eaton, Otonabee or Peter Gzowski College.
 You can discover more about each College by clicking on the pictures at the beginning of this email.
-If you change your mind before orientation, you can always change your college by going through the same steps and choosing CHANGE COLLEGE AFFILIATION button.
+If you change your mind before July 31st, 2022, you can always change your college by going through the same steps and choosing CHANGE COLLEGE AFFILIATION button.
 Learn more about living off-campus.